Internet Radio Blanket License: Beginner’s Guide to Broadcasting Legally

 • Zeno.fm Microsite Coverage: When you stream directly via the zeno.fm website, your broadcast is covered under Zeno’s existing agreements with ASCAP, BMI, and SESAC in the United States.
 This is a massive head start for new broadcasters.

 • External Platforms: If you plan to broadcast on your own independent website, your own custom mobile app, or via other aggregators and third-party platforms, you are responsible for obtaining the necessary music licenses for your specific country.
+For many internet-only setups, that means several licenses or agreements, including PRO coverage for songs and separate SoundExchange coverage for recordings, depending on country.

-FAQ: Internet Radio Licensing
+FAQ: Internet Radio Music Licensing

-Do I need a music license if I use Zeno.fm?
 If you are streaming solely through the zeno.fm portal, Zeno’s agreements with ASCAP, BMI, and SESAC cover you.
 However, if you embed your player on your own website or launch a standalone app, you must secure your own licenses from the relevant organizations in your country.
+Most internet radio stations handle this with a blanket license from the relevant PRO, and most licenses are paid as one annual fee covering all music.

-How do I know which organization to contact?
-Every country has its own regulatory bodies (like PPL/PRS in the UK or SOCAN in Canada).
+Every country has its own regulatory bodies, or licensing organisations, which represent songwriters, composerspublishers; requirements also differ outside the USA (like PPL/PRS in the UK or SOCAN in Canada).
 We recommend researching the specific music licensing body in your jurisdiction to ensure full compliance.

-Can I play music if I don’t make money from the station?
-Yes, but you still need a license.
+Yes, but even if you do not make money, you still need the right license and may still need to pay applicable royalties or fees for copyrighted music.
 Performance rights are based on the act of “public performance,” regardless of whether your station is profitable or non-commercial.

-Does Zeno’s license cover my custom mobile app?
 No. Zeno’s current agreements only extend to content streamed via the Zeno.fm domain.
-If you are using Zeno to power your own mobile apps, you will need to obtain independent licensing for that platform.
+If you are using Zeno to power your own mobile apps, you will need to obtain independent licensing for that platform, even if you build a dedicated radio station mobile app to expand your reach.

 Conclusion